awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

 If you no longer need the Amazon EC2 instance used in this procedure, terminate the EC2 instance to reduce your AWS resource usage\.
 To terminate an EC2 instance, see [Terminating an instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#terminating-instances-console) in the *Amazon EC2 User Guide*\.

-## Replicate between your external database and new Amazon RDS DB instance<a name="MySQL.Procedural.Importing.Start.Repl"></a>
+## Replicate between your external database and new Amazon RDS database<a name="MySQL.Procedural.Importing.Start.Repl"></a>

-Your source database was likely updated during the time that it took to copy and transfer the data to the MariaDB or MySQL DB instance\.
-That being the case, you can use replication to bring the copied database up\-to\-date with the source database\.
+Your source database was likely updated during the time that it took to copy and transfer the data to the MariaDB or MySQL database\.
+Thus, you can use replication to bring the copied database up\-to\-date with the source database\.

-![\[Replicate data from the external MySQL database to the MySQL DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MigrateMySQLToRDS_5.png)
+![\[Replicate data from the external MySQL database to the database on RDS\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MigrateMySQLToRDS_5.png)

-The permissions required to start replication on an Amazon RDS DB instance are restricted and not available to your Amazon RDS master user\.
+The permissions required to start replication on an Amazon RDS database are restricted and not available to your Amazon RDS master user\.
 Because of this, make sure to use either the Amazon RDS [mysql\.rds\_set\_external\_master](mysql_rds_set_external_master.md) command or the [mysql\.rds\_set\_external\_master\_gtid](mysql_rds_set_external_master_gtid.md) command to configure replication, and the [mysql\.rds\_start\_replication](mysql_rds_start_replication.md) command to start replication between your live database and your Amazon RDS database\.

 ### To start replication<a name="MySQL.Procedural.Importing.Start.Repl.Procedure"></a>

 Earlier, you turned on binary logging and set a unique server ID for your source database\.
-Now you can set up your Amazon RDS DB instance as a replica with your live database as the source replication instance\.
+Now you can set up your Amazon RDS database as a replica with your live database as the source replication instance\.

-1. In the Amazon RDS Management Console, add the IP address of the server that hosts the source database to the VPC security group for the Amazon RDS DB instance\.
+1. In the Amazon RDS Management Console, add the IP address of the server that hosts the source database to the VPC security group for the Amazon RDS database\.
 For more information on modifying a VPC security group, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.

-   You might also need to configure your local network to permit connections from the IP address of your Amazon RDS DB instance, so that it can communicate with your source instance\.
-To find the IP address of the Amazon RDS DB instance, use the `host` command\.
+   You might also need to configure your local network to permit connections from the IP address of your Amazon RDS database, so that it can communicate with your source instance\.
+To find the IP address of the Amazon RDS database, use the `host` command\.

    ```
-   host db_instance_endpoint
+   host rds_db_endpoint
    ```

-   The host name is the DNS name from the Amazon RDS DB instance endpoint, for example `myinstance.123456789012.us-east-1.rds.amazonaws.com`\.
+   The hostname is the DNS name from the Amazon RDS database endpoint, for example `myinstance.123456789012.us-east-1.rds.amazonaws.com`\.
 You can find the endpoint value in the instance details in the Amazon RDS Management Console\.

 1. Using the client of your choice, connect to the source instance and create a user to be used for replication\.
 This account is used solely for replication and must be restricted to your domain to improve security\.
 The following is an example\.